egorlem/ultima.zsh-theme/README.md

-# Guezwhoz prompt settings for zsh
+# 021011.zsh-theme — prompt settings for zsh

-#### Guezwhoz Zshell is a selection of settings that'll bring the shell and the workspace into one
+#### 021011.zsh-theme is a selection of settings that'll bring the shell and the workspace into one

 ---